mostlytyped/rethinkdb-addon-lead-page/_posts/2020-09-03-rethinkdb-chat-graphql.md

 Our frontend will use two views, one for the home page and one for the chat room as well as a router to navigate between the two.
-For this lets add a router to the Vue skeleton and install all required dependencies:
+For this lets add a router to the Vue skeleton and install all required dependencies.
+Adding a router to the Vue app will warn you about uncommited changes (proceed anyway) and ask if you want history mode (no).

 ```sh
 $ vue add router